 Can I get funding for my project?

-Yes if your project creates opportunities for local communities to engage with, and participate in local arts activitites such as:
+Yes, if it creates opportunities for local communities to engage with and participate in local arts activities such as:

 - performances - community choirs, dance groups, theatre companies, musicians, poets etc